 As a closing note, there is one last factor that pushed us towards that model.
 I mentioned at the start of this section that we were starting to feel tired about the whole development process.
 At this point, it would just feel good to release something.
 Unfortunately, the game still needs a good amount of polishing to reach the standards that we set out for.
 But it turns out that a lot of that polishing is related to the latest levels of the game.
 This means that the lite version is fairly close to completion.
 And given that this is meant to be a lite and free version, we thought it was acceptable for it to not be as perfect as we want the final game to be.
 Bottom line is, we can, today, release the lite version.
 We can get it to the market, use it to gather feedback, while we work on finalizing the complete, premium version of the game.
 Hopefully we will get a boost of confidence by having released something, and we can start sharing it with more people.

-In the short term, Fish Escape Lite is out and available for Android, This is a major milestone for LimeTales — the indie studio we founded to publish this game.
+In the short term, Fish Escape Lite is out and available for Android (2020 edit: and now for iOS), This is a major milestone for LimeTales — the indie studio we founded to publish this game.
 In the coming months, we will be polishing and finishing the premium version of Fish Escape and release it as an ad-free, IAP-free, paid premium game on Android.

 In the longer term, we hope that this is only the first of many games for our young game studio.
 We doubt that Fish Escape will make enough money to sustain us full time on this enterprise.
 But assuming the game has a moderate success, we should be able to find the motivation to work on a new project following a similar part-time model.

 Although next time, we hope it’s going to take less than three years…